faressc/dl4ad/slides/07-tricks_of_the_trade.md

 ## Become one with the Data

+- Use a feature representation that makes sense for your data (Use the knowledge from MIRMLA course)
 - Understand the data you are working with
 - Visualize samples from the dataset
 - Check for class imbalance